insightfinder/InsightAgent/collectd/README.md

 -Ensure all machines have the same login username and password.
 -Obtain the IP address for every machine (or host) the InsightFinder agent will be installed on.
 -Include the IP address of all hosts in hostlist.txt, entering one IP address per line.
-- To deploy run the following command(The -w parameter can be used to give server url example ***-w http://192.168.78.85:8080***  in case you have an on-prem installation otherwise it is not required)
+- To deploy run the following command(The -w parameter can be used to give server url example ***-w http://192.168.78.85:8080***  in case you have an on-prem installation otherwise it is not required).
+The SAMPLING_INTERVAL and REPORTING_INTERVAL vaules support 10 second granularity along with minute granularity.
+Minute granularity can be set with a single integer whereas the 10 second granularity is set by using the value **10s**. e.g. **-s 10s -r 2**
 ```
 ./deployInsightAgent.sh -n USER_NAME_IN_HOST
                         -i PROJECT_NAME_IN_INSIGHTFINDER
                         -u USER_NAME_IN_INSIGHTFINDER
                         -k LICENSE_KEY
-                        -s SAMPLING_INTERVAL_MINUTE
+                        -s SAMPLING_INTERVAL
-                        -r REPORTING_INTERVAL_MINUTE
+                        -r REPORTING_INTERVAL
                         -t AGENT_TYPE
                         -w SERVER_URL
 AGENT_TYPE is *collectd*.